madmikeross/eve-graph/README.md

 ```

 Next, you need to build the `jump-risk` graph in neo4j.
 Refer to the `build_jump_risk_graph` function in the database
-module for the query you should run.
-Last, you need to run a query similar to the `find_shortest_route` function in the
+module for the query you should run (run these queries in the Neo4j browser http://localhost:7474/browser/).
+Last, you
+need to run a query similar to the `find_shortest_route` function in the database module with a couple modifications in
-database module with a couple modifications in order to find the safest path.
-Simply substitute `jump-risk` for
+order to find the safest path.
+Simply substitute `jump-risk` for `system-map` and `risk` for `cost` (and put in your
-`system-map` and `risk` for `cost` (and put in your source and destination system names) and you should have a "safe" route
-which is also likely shorter than the high sec route.
+source and destination system names) and you should have a "safe" route which is also likely shorter than the high sec
+route.